Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the type of file named
+a script that creates a symbolic link to /bin/ls